Koschmann-Lab/cnstap-app/README.md

 ## HEROKU FOR WEB APP DEPLOYMENT

-Heroku is the platform used to host and depoly the code for the CNS-TAP web application.
+Heroku is the platform used to host and deploy the code for the CNS-TAP web application.
 There are two heroku apps, depicted below, CNSTAP-UI and CNSTAPACTIVATOR.
 CNSTAP-UI is the app that deploys the code for the front end of the app; it is linked directly to the github repository cnstap-app.
 CNSTAPACTIVATOR is the app that deploys the knowledge objects for the app; It takes the code from the github release section of the cnstap-objects github repository.
 In Heroku, you can monitor the status of the app and ensure it is up and running.

 ![alt text](https://github.com/Koschmann-Lab/cnstap-app/blob/master/images/Heroku%20dashboard.png)